 IMPORTANT NOTE.
 If you have a photograph you would like to contribute to this web site we do need your written permission to use it.
 Download the Permission Form from the CONTACT US page.
 Complete and return it with you picture to email@example.com

 I have had the privilege of living in Stoulton, in the historic home of the vicars of Stoulton for over 30 years.
-Stoulton Vicarage has been a 'peculiar' in the Church of England since the Reformation and its clergy have been 'curates', not 'rectors' or even 'vicars'.
+Stoulton Vicarage has been a 'peculiar' in the Church of England since the Reformation and until 1821 its clergy were been 'curates', not 'rectors' or even 'vicars'.
 Its place within the Parish of Kempsey goes back to Saxon times and to the Church of Rome.
 St Edmund's was built in the early 12th century as a Chapel of Ease for local people for whom the five mile journey to their Mother Church in Kempsey was difficult and time consuming.
-Today in 2022 it stands testament to community and over 1200 years of Christianity in this place.
+Today in 2022 it stands testament to 1200 years of Christianity in this place.

 Before coming to Worcester there was Lichfield, another world and one where all this began.
 To think that when the Dean, the very Reverend Dr. John Lang, asked me to join his team I though it might be boring!
 It was in Lichfield that I discovered myself and for that there can never be thanks enough.
 This website is dedicated to the Dean and Chapter of Lichfield Cathedral c.1988.